You know, I look back at my first blog and think Yissel, what the hell are you talking about?

 Easy, right?
 Pssh!
 That’s a big fat nope.
 If you have a team of writers, hell yeah, it would be a breeze to dish out blog posts left and right.

 We got to think realistically here.
-If you’re a one-man-band, I would stick with publishing one post a week.
+If you’re a one-man-band, I would stick with publishing at least 2 times a month.

 Looking back at my own writing, it was short, scattered, and very vague.
 I still got a bit of traffic but I knew I could do better.